Spring Garden Revival

 Contact Sudbury's Department of Public Works for Existing Turf Disposal & Installation Debris Management

-Proper disposal of natural turf and installation debris is essential for environmental compliance in Sudbury.
-Residents must utilize the seasonal yard waste collection (April–November), placing materials in biodegradable paper bags only, as plastic bags are prohibited by Massachusetts Department of Environmental Protection.
-For bulk soil or sod, the Transfer Station requires a resident permit or sticker, and fees may apply.
-Artificial turf at end-of-life should be recycled or disposed of at approved facilities per MA waste regulations.
-Infill materials (crumb rubber, sand, organic infill) require special handling.
-Coordinate with the Board of Health for material safety assessment.
-Disposal in streets, storm drains, or regular trash is strictly prohibited and constitutes an MS4 violation.
-Sudbury Department of Public Works
+Proper disposal of natural turf and installation debris is a regulated process in Sudbury.
+Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+For bulk soil or sod, residents must use the Transfer Station, which operates on set hours and requires a valid permit or sticker, with fees assessed for large loads.
+Artificial turf at end-of-life must be recycled or disposed of at approved facilities, following MA waste regulations.
+Infill materials, such as crumb rubber or sand, require special handling and may need a material safety assessment by the Board of Health.

 275 Old Lancaster Road, Sudbury, MA 01776

-Website: Sudbury Department of Public Works Sudbury Board of Health
+Official Website: Sudbury Department of Public Works

 275 Old Lancaster Road, Sudbury, MA 01776